nguyenhuy0905/andrew-text/CONTRIBUTING.md

 ### Before you move on

-- We use C++23.
+- C++20.
 Make sure your compiler supports it.
 - clang-tidy should catch a bunch of this already.
 - So, follow what clang-tidy shouts to your face.
 - Similarly for codespell and all those good stuff.